Mumeemagic is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Even if you do choose something 100% wood or wood with knitted features, you still need to be careful.
 Check to make sure that any painted pieces are non-toxic, just in case your kid decides to chew on them.
 Also, make sure there are no small parts that might come loose or places where they can catch their fingers.

 3) How much is there to play with?

 Some gyms are quite straight forward with a few little toys suspended from the frame.
 This could be fine if your child becomes fixated on a particular feature.
-But, it might be more enjoyable for them if they have more choice.
-Look out for gyms that come with additional toys that babies can take to their cribs or other interactive elements.
+But, it might be more enjoyable for them if they have more choices.
+Look out for gyms that come with additional toys that babies can take to their cribs or an activity mat or other interactive elements.

-4) Does the gym have a lot of visual appeal?
+4) Does the gym have a lot of visual appeals?

 One concern with wooden toys is that softer, natural tones aren’t always as appealing to babies.
 They like high contrast designs and bold shapes.
 So, look at the different colors and tones provided.
 Is it all going to look the same to them?
 Or, is there enough contrast and interest to draw them in?
 This is where you can also consider the theme of the gym.
 Animals are a common choice with little woodland or jungle creatures to investigate.

 The last thing that you want is the gym toppling over or collapsing on your child as they pull on the hanging toys.
 Look at the shape of the frame, the supports in place, and the general quality of the wood.
 Another key factor here is whether or not there is a folding frame.
 Folding mechanisms are great for convenience and storage but could weaken the structure.